1Bitsy/1bitsy-website/content/overview/introduction.md

 * Has tested and maintained set of open source development tools and libraries
 * Can be plugged into a breadboard for quick prototyping

-This is why we decided to create 1Bitsy and we hope you will like it as much as we do! :)
+This is why we created 1Bitsy.
+We hope you will like it as much as we do!  :)

 <!--Scratch:-->